guiferviz/mnemocards/docs/examples/markdown_card_fence.md

 ## Features

 * Build several cards inside the same Markdown file.
+* Include extra content in the markdown file that will not be included in a card.
-* Visualize your cards outside Anki.
+* Visualize your cards outside Anki using Mkdocs.
-* Search your cards database using Mkdocs search tool.
+* Search your cards database using the build-in Mkdocs search tool.
 * Cards database easy to publish thanks to Mkdocs.